angrygoat/DE-Reference/docs/Install_Procedures.md

 ### Custom UI container
 * note that the UI container must container appropriate PKCS/javastore keys to talk to CAS/LDAP.
 This will require a custom UI container per installation, determined by the group_var de.docker_repository:

+Note that the cas cert is typically in /ansible_vars/localdata/cascerts as server.crt